dlt-hub/dlt/docs/website/docs/intro.md

 2. Play with the
 [Google Colab demo](https://colab.research.google.com/drive/1NfSB1DpwbbHX9_t5vlalBTf13utwpMGx?usp=sharing).
 This is the simplest way to see `dlt` in action.
-3. Read [Pipeline Tutorial](build-a-pipeline-tutorial.md) to start building E(t)LT pipelines from ready components.
+3. Read the [Tutorial](tutorial) to learn how to build a pipeline that loads data from an API.
-4. We have many interesting [walkthroughs](walkthroughs/) where you create, run, customize and deploy pipelines.
+4. Check out the [How-to guides](walkthroughs/) for recepies on common use cases for creating, running and deploying pipelines.
 5. Ask us on [Slack](https://join.slack.com/t/dlthub-community/shared_invite/zt-1n5193dbq-rCBmJ6p~ckpSFK4hCF2dYA)
 if you have any questions about use cases or the library.